 History of the Gibraltar Society for Cancer Relief

-Lady Williams, wife of the then Governor, lent her support and asked a Naval Padre, Simon Stevens to undertake a survey on her behalf.
+Together, they came up with the idea of a palliative care service and the possibility of opening a hospice.
 There were stumbling blocks along the way, as with every new endeavour, with the first meeting concluding that the proposed scheme was not viable.
 Undaunted, Lady Williams arranged another meeting, this time with Dame Cicely Saunders, the founder of the hospice movement in the UK.
 A representative, Dr Fisher, came to Gibraltar to advise on how to proceed, which resulted in the setting up of the first Cancer Relief committee, headed by Lady Williams as President and supported by various religious, business and community members, including Lillian Pitaluga, Bishop Caruana, Dr Fitzpatrick, Momy Levy and Maribel Chiappe.

 The priorities of this committee were (1) community care (2) lending of equipment, (3) education and the possible addition of a day care centre.
 It was also decided to send a State Registered Nurse for training.
 Mary Dolding was approached to train as the first paid hospice nurse, a role she excelled at for many years.

 In 2011, the Society was gifted a beautiful colonial building by the government on the south side of Gibraltar.
 The building allowed for expansion of services to include a more comprehensive modern day care centre with provision of a larger number of specifically tailored clinics and therapies.
 The Society decided, following a local survey, that along with the fresh new building and enhanced services, a change of name was required to that which we are now as known today – The Cancer Relief Centre.